Northern Quad Route

 Region1, Club 56 - Start Point at the Quebec / NB Border

-Assuming we begin to the west, the starting location of the Border Quad Trail (Trail #10), is located at the Quebec / NB border, so most riders start about 45 kms to the east in the community of Saint Francois de Madawaska.
+Assuming we begin to the west, the starting location of the Northern Quad Route (Trail #10), is located at the Quebec / NB border, so most riders start about 45 kms to the east in the community of Saint Francois de Madawaska.
 Some will backtrack to the official starting point but do not worry if you do not want to as many also bypass this small section of trail and head east.
-By the way, before you start your adventure, feel free to reach out to us if you would like to arrange to have your vehicle and trailer taken to the other end of the trail (Shippagan, NB) or we can also arrange to have you, and your ride brought back to the start point after you finish.
+By the way, before you start your adventure, feel free to reach out to us if you would like to arrange to have your vehicle and trailer taken to the other end of the trail (Bathurst, NB) or we can also arrange to have you, and your ride brought back to the start point after you finish.
 A fee will typically be charged for this service by the club member(s) who steps forward to help.

 45 kms